hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

                 ↳ ... (optional, toggleable additional mesh for half-off top clothing)
         ```

+    -   If you're making anything else then rule is less stricter than above:

+        ```
+        cf_J_Root (Armature)
+            ↳ * (Any mesh name is allowed.)
+                ↳ ... (optional, toggleable additional mesh for bottom clothing)
+        ```

--   check all of mesh under `cf_J_Root` Armature has `Armature Modifier`
+-   Ensure the meshes under `cf_J_Root` Armature has `Armature Modifier`.

 ### Export Mesh

 ![](images/export_00.png)

-When you're finished with adjusting your mesh, you need to export your mesh to unity editor to use the mesh in the game.
+When you've done adjusting your mesh, you need to export your mesh to the unity editor to use the mesh in the game.

-Since illusion does not like default unity export, you need to do few setup before exporting your model to the editor.
+Since ILLUSION does not like default unity export, you need to do a few setups before exporting your model to the editor.

-enable those options
+Use these export options to use your model in the Unity Engine.

 -   **Bake Anim** → OFF
 -   **Export Types** → {Empty, Armature, Mesh, Other}